LinkedIn outreach message template sequence showing the 3-wave connect, build interest, and persist method for B2B sales prospecting

 5. Build longer interactions with prospects.

-The three-wave approach presented above doesn’t imply that you should send three messages and then stop immediately.
-It’s more about including all three parts (introduction, building interest, and being persistent) into the dialogue.
-Sometimes, prospects may respond to your messages in an unpredictable way (like in the example below, when the prospect sent a GIF).
-Your task is to bring the conversation back to the point and use the situation in your favor.
+The connect-build-persist sequence doesn’t mean sending exactly three messages and stopping.
+It’s a framework — introduction, building interest, persistent follow-up — that plays out across the full dialogue.
+Sometimes prospects respond in unexpected ways (like the example below, where a prospect sent a GIF).
+Your job is to bring the conversation back on track and use the moment in your favor.

 6. Be present in the prospect’s feed.